Oscars 2025: History Creating Adrien Brody Rolls Back The Years With Oscars Call Out- "I've done this before"

 There is that fine line between a concise and encompassing acceptance speech and the prospect of award shows extending.
 Deep into the third hour, Brody's speech may have led to a feeling of the audiences wanting him to wrap it up as they needed to head home.
 To be fair to them, the actor did speak for a while with the music coming in just towards the end of the fourth minute, i.e. he had much more time to speak than any of the other names in this story.

-However, there's two things to consider here.
+However, there is two things to consider here.
 The speeches are a moment of celebration and acknowledgment that come again for very few people.
-Also, the move of Hollywood’s biggest night to 4 pm will ensure that there aren't too many late nights on the West Coast.
+Also, the move of Hollywood’s biggest night to 4 pm will ensure that there are not too many late nights on the West Coast.

 ADVERTISEMENT